MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 4. To stop recording, select the **Stop Recording** button.

-   The video of the recording will eppear in your Videos/Captures folder.
+   The video of the recording will appear in your Videos/Captures folder.

 [Learn more about the Game Bar](https://support.xbox.com/en-US/xbox-on-windows/social/record-game-clips-game-bar-windows-10).